Safari Overview

 - Overnight (Planned Tier): Departure day / optional Entebbe add-on night

 After breakfast, transfer to Kihihi airstrip for your scheduled domestic flight back to Entebbe.
 Depending on your onward flight, you may connect directly, rest in Entebbe, or add a final overnight.
-The safari ends with time to look back across the rhinos, Nile, chimpanzees, open plains, forest paths, and small human moments that made the route feel personal.
+The Uganda safari ends with time to look back across the rhinos at Ziwa Sanctuary, Murchison Falls' River Nile, chimpanzee tracking, open plains, forest paths, and the small human moments that made the route feel personal.

 Accommodation Options (Entebbe Final Night - Optional)